nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 01 - The Awakening.md

 ### Scene 1: The Arrival

-- **Key Event:** Angelica Vance, Kaelen Night, and a group of survivors from the Undercity enter the massive generation ship, the Zenith.
+- **Key Event:** Angelica Ward, Kaelen Night, and a group of survivors from the Undercity enter the massive generation ship, the Zenith.

-  - _Character Defining Moment:_ **Angelica Vance** — Experiences a sense of insignificance and vertigo when confronted with the vast scale of the ship's interior.
+  - _Character Defining Moment:_ **Angelica Ward** — Experiences a sense of insignificance and vertigo when confronted with the vast scale of the ship's interior.
   - _Key Dialog:_ **Kaelen Night:** "We lived in a shoebox.
 This... this is the house."
   - _Key Dialog:_ **Ria:** "It's not a house.
 It's a tomb."